 The Michigan Cyber Civilian Corps (MiC3) is a group of trained, civilian technical experts who individually volunteer to provide rapid response assistance to the State of Michigan in the event of a critical cyber incident.

-The MISSION of MiC3 is to provide mutual aid to all levels of government, education, and business organizations in the State of Michigan in the event of a critical cyber incident.
+Our mission is to provide mutual aid to all levels of government, education, and business organizations in the State of Michigan in the event of a critical cyber incident.

 A Mutually Beneficial Relationship